18520339/finding-similar-images/README.md

 ## Implementation

 1. Crawling image urls from the **Search Engines**.
 I have a repo for that [here](https://github.com/18520339/image-search-downloader)
-2. Copy + Paste these urls to **Google Sheets**.
+2. Copy + paste these urls to **Google Sheets**.
 In here, we can see how similar images are arranged next to each other
 3. Connect to **Google Sheets** using **Python**
 4. If just using 1 hash value, some images will be said to be the same even if they are different.
 Therefore, we decided to caculate 3 hash values for each image: